ibpsa/project1-boptest/web/01_software.md

 <a class="button is-info" href="https://github.com/ibpsa/project1-boptest"><b>GitHub</b></a>

-# Use BOPTEST Service (Coming Soon!)
+# Use BOPTEST-Service (Coming Soon!)

 Use a web-hosted instance of BOPTEST that provides the functionality of BOPTEST ``v0.2.0`` as a web-service without the need to download or install anything locally.

 Get started with the [User Guide](/docs-userguide/index.html).

-To access the latest development version of BOPTEST Service or contribute to the project, go to the GitHub repository.
+To access the latest development version of BOPTEST-Service or contribute to the project, go to the GitHub repository.

 <a class="button is-info" href="https://github.com/ibpsa/project1-boptest/tree/boptest-service"><b>GitHub BOPTEST-Service</b></a>

+# Use BOPTEST-Gym

+Control BOPTEST test cases using this popular interface for reinforcement learning (RL) algorithms.

+To get started or contribute to the project, go to the GitHub repository.

+<a class="button is-info" href="https://github.com/ibpsa/project1-boptest-gym"><b>GitHub BOPTEST-Gym</b></a>